-Arizona Section 1115 Waiver Demonstration: As part of the Agency's initiatives to improve and modernize the Medicaid program, AHCCCS continues to work with CMS on various pending Arizona Section 1115 Waiver Demonstration requests.
-Arizona Section 1115 Waiver Demonstration approvals may necessitate changes to the terms of this Contract which will be executed through a Contract amendment or other guidance, as necessary.
-AHCCCS has requested a five-year renewal of its Arizona Section 1115 Waiver Demonstration; Arizona's existing Arizona Section 1115 Waiver Demonstration project is currently approved through September 30, 2021, and the application is seeking a renewal period from October 1, 2021, through September 30, 2026.
+Arizona Section 1115 Demonstration Waiver: As part of the Agency's initiatives to improve and modernize the Medicaid program, AHCCCS continues to work with CMS on various pending waiver requests.
+Waiver approvals may necessitate changes to the terms of this Contract which will be executed through a Contract amendment or other guidance, as necessary.
+AHCCCS has requested a five-year renewal of its Section 1115 Demonstration Waiver; Arizona's existing Demonstration project is currently approved through September 30, 2021, and the application is seeking a renewal period from October 1, 2021, through September 30, 2026.
 In addition to renewing current waiver and expenditure authorities, AHCCCS is seeking to implement additional authorities which are subject to CMS approval.
-Refer to the AHCCCS website for pending Arizona Section 1115 Waiver Demonstration proposals and amendments.
+Refer to the AHCCCS website for pending Waiver proposals and amendments.

 Coronavirus Disease of 2019 Information: AHCCCS is responding to an outbreak of respiratory illness, called Coronavirus Disease of 2019 (COVID-19), caused by a novel (new) coronavirus.
 On March 11, Governor Doug Ducey issued a Declaration of Emergency and an Executive Order regarding the COVID-19 outbreak in Arizona, and subsequent Executive Orders with further administrative actions.
-On March 17, 2020, and March 24, 2020, AHCCCS submitted requests to CMS to waive certain Medicaid and KidsCare requirements in order to ensure ongoing access to care over the course of the COVID-19 outbreak.
-As of March 23, AHCCCS has received Federal approval to implement programmatic changes to help ensure access to health care for vulnerable Arizonans.
-Temporary Changes made in response to the COVID-19 emergency are presented in CMS-approved flexibilities and the AHCCCS-developed Frequently Asked Questions (FAQs) Regarding Coronavirus Disease 2019 (COVID-19).
+On March 17, 2020, and March 24, 2020, AHCCCS submitted requests to the CMS to waive certain Medicaid and KidsCare requirements in order to ensure ongoing access to care over the course of the COVID-19 outbreak.
+As of March 23, AHCCCS has received federal approval to implement programmatic changes to help ensure access to health care for vulnerable Arizonans.
+Temporary Changes made in response to the COVID-19 emergency are presented in CMS-approved flexibilities and the AHCCCS-developed Frequently Asked Questions (FAQs) Regarding COVID-19.

-The CMS-approved flexibilities and FAQs may not align with various provisions set forth in the AHCCCS Medical Policy Manual (AMPM), the AHCCCS Contractor Operation Manual (ACOM) Policies; the AHCCCS billing requirements; and/or other AHCCCS directives.
+The CMS-approved flexibilities and FAQs may not align with various provisions set forth in the AMPM, the ACOM Policies; the AHCCCS billing requirements; and/or other AHCCCS directives.
 In these instances, the CMS-approved flexibilities and FAQs take precedence and are controlling.
-The Contractor may refer to the COVID-19 FAQs at the following link: https://azahcccs.gov/AHCCCS/AboutUs/covid19FAQ.html.
+The Contractor may refer to the COVID-19 FAQs at the following link:

+https://azahcccs.gov/AHCCCS/AboutUs/covid19FAQ.html.